ryantd42/NY-Legislative-Git/2023/S4265B-2023/bill.md

   (H) ASBESTOS (CAS 1332-21-4) AND TALC (CAS 14807-96-6);
   (I)  BUTYLATED  HYDROXYTOLUENE  (BHT)  (CAS  128-37-0)  AND  BUTYLATED HYDROXYANISOLE (BHA) (CAS 121-00-6);
-  (J)  CYCLOTETRASILOXANE  (CAS  556-67-2),  CYCLOPENTASILOXANE  (CAS 541-02-6), AND OCTAMETHYLCYCLOTETRASILOXANE (CAS 556-67-2);
+  (J) CYCLOTETRASILOXANE (CAS 556-67-2);
   (K)  M-PHENYLENEDIAMINE  (CAS  108-45-2)  AND  O-PHENYLENEDIAMINE (CAS 95-54-5);
   (L) TRICLOSAN (CAS 3380-34-5), TRICLOCARBAN (CAS 101-20-2), AND NONYL- PHENOL (CAS 68412-54-4); AND
   (M) DIETHANOLAMINE (CAS 111-42-2) AND TRIETHANOLAMINE (CAS 102-71-6).
  § 37-1203.
 SALES PROHIBITION.
+ S. 4265--B  4

-  1. EFFECTIVE JANUARY FIRST, TWO THOUSAND TWENTY-EIGHT, NO PERSON SHALL SELL OR OFFER FOR SALE IN THIS STATE A PERSONAL CARE PRODUCT OR COSMETIC
+  1. EFFECTIVE JANUARY FIRST, TWO THOUSAND TWENTY-EIGHT, NO PERSON SHALL SELL OR OFFER FOR SALE IN THIS STATE A PERSONAL CARE PRODUCT OR COSMETIC PRODUCT CONTAINING A RESTRICTED  SUBSTANCE  AS  AN  INTENTIONALLY  ADDED INGREDIENT IN ANY AMOUNT.
- S. 4265--A  4

- PRODUCT  CONTAINING  A  RESTRICTED  SUBSTANCE  AS AN INTENTIONALLY ADDED INGREDIENT IN ANY AMOUNT.
   2. IN  ADDITION TO THE PROVISIONS OF SUBDIVISION ONE OF THIS SECTION, TWO YEARS AFTER THE DEPARTMENT'S ADOPTION OF THE REGULATIONS REQUIRED BY